CULTURE AND PEOPLE IN ETHIOPIA

 - Ethiopian Orthodox Christianity is practiced by approximately 43% of the population and has a history dating back to the 4th century.
 Religion has played a significant role in shaping the country’s art, architecture, and music.

-- Visiting the rock-hewn churches of Lalibela or the ancient monasteries on Lake Tana offers a glimpse into the deep-rooted religious devotion of the Ethiopian people.
+- Visiting the rock-hewn churches of Lalibela or the ancient monasteries on Lake Tana offers a glimpse into the deep-rooted religious devotion of the Ethiopian People.

 Ethiopian art and craftsmanship are as diverse as the people themselves, with each ethnic group contributing their unique skills and aesthetics to the country’s creative landscape.
 Traditional Ethiopian crafts include pottery, basket weaving, leatherwork, and textiles, all of which showcase the artistry and ingenuity of the local people.

-- One of the most important celebrations in Ethiopian Culture is the Meskel Festival, which commemorates the finding of the True Cross by Saint Helena.
+- One of the most important Celebrations In Ethiopian Culture is the Meskel Festival, which commemorates the finding of the True Cross by Saint Helena.

 - This vibrant event takes place annually and is marked by colorful processions, singing, dancing, and the lighting of massive bonfires.